 As the embodiment of the proposed compromise which grew out of the Small Group discussions, this proposal differs somewhat from previous GAC advice, which called for more “preventative” (i.e. before a third party is able to register a domain name corresponding to an IGO acronym) protections.
 For example, the GAC’s Buenos Aires Communique (November 2013) had advised that both the potential registrant and the affected IGO should be notified if a potential registrant seeks to register a domain name matching an IGO acronym, with final and binding determination by an independent third party in the event of a disagreement between the IGO and the potential registrant.
 Reflecting the input of non-IGO participants in the Small Group, the Small Group Proposal shifted from preventative measures and focuses on so-called “curative” protections (i.e. after a third party has already registered a domain name corresponding to an IGO acronym).
 In this scenario, a post-registration notification to the affected IGO would allow it to consider pursuing redress through one of the new processes recommended in the Small Group Proposal.

 Under its PDP conducted between October 2012 and November 2013, the GNSO’s final policy recommendations for IGO acronym protection had been to enter the acronyms into the Trademark Clearinghouse database, to enable both a potential registrant to receive a Claims Notice if the attempted registration is for a domain matching an IGO’s acronym, as well as the affected IGO to receive a Notice of Registered Name should the registrant nevertheless proceed with the attempted registration.
 The 2013 PDP Working Group had also recommended that the GNSO Council explore the possibility of conducting a separate PDP on the issue of curative rights protections.
-This new PDP was launched in June 2014 and the GNSO has released its preliminary recommendations for public comment.
+This new PDP was launched in June 2014 and the PDP Working Group has released its preliminary recommendations for public comment.

-Current ICANN Mechanisms Developed To Protect Existing Legal Rights:
+ANNEX - Current ICANN Mechanisms Developed To Protect Existing Legal Rights:

 When registering a gTLD domain, a Registered Name Holder represents that, to the best of the Registered Name Holder's knowledge and belief, neither the registration of the Registered Name nor the manner in which it is to be directly or indirectly used infringes the legal rights of any third party.